Blogging is a common and inexpensive way to make money online. Most people will tell you how easy it is to start a blog and they are not wrong.

 Feedspot is an RSS feed for power readers who want to save time reading top notched content.
 It provides you with some of the best blogs in the industry.

 Similar to Day #6, you should continue to comment on your competitor’s blog.
 This time, you have more knowledge about your niche, so it’s the perfect time to leave quality comments.

 I know some bloggers are reluctant to leave comments on their competitor’s blog because they feel like it’s only going to help them.

 That is the wrong mentality to have!
 Again, when you leave comments, your name will link back to your website which is a great way to leverage your competitor’s traffic.

 Day #13: Revisit Your Old Blog Posts

-If you signed up for my recommended platform, it is time to double check your old blog posts and make it even better.
-Google and other search engines love it when you update your old blog posts because it shows that you are trying to improve and keep it up-to-date.
+If you signed up for my recommended platform, it is time to double-check your old blog posts and make them even better.
+Google and other search engines love it when you update your old blog posts because it shows that you are trying to improve and keep them up-to-date.

 Note: My recommendation is to update and create evergreen content, so it will continue to get traffic for years to come.

 For example, How to start a blog in 2017 will do well in 2017, but once it’s 2021.
 It will not rank well anymore because search engines will view it as old news.